ndr-brt/ruzen/README.md

 ## TODO:
 - put some tests (and embrace tdd as well)
+- introduce osc to control synth
-- add phase to oscillators
+- set frequency and phase modulable
+- free instruments when their execution is completed